imazen/resizer-web/content/docs/install/aspnet.md

 			</system.webServer>
 		</configuration>

 4. Start your web site, then visit [/resizer.debug.ashx](/plugins/diagnostics) to verify you've done everything correctly.
 If you ever encounter issues, simply revisit that page to access the self-diagnostics.
 If you need help, [just ask](/support)!
-ASP.NET MVC is fully supported, [although you may have to add 2 IgnoreRoute statements](/docs/mvc), depending upon your route table.
+ASP.NET MVC is fully supported, [just install the MvcRoutingShim plugin](/docs/mvc).

+5. Relax and have fun!
+This software has been refined and improved since its creation in 2007, with a focus on security, stability, and performance.
+[Check out the history of the project](/history).
+Unlike all the sample code you find on the internet, it avoids [the 29 common image resizing pitfalls](http://nathanaeljones.com/163/20-image-resizing-pitfalls/).
+Over 10K websites use the ImageResizer; why not read a few [recent testimonials from some of the more well-known people & companies?](/testimonials).

+6. Spread the word!
+Tell your friends and co-workers about this library.
+And click the +1 button to tell [Google Plus](http://plus.google.com/) that this is an awesome site.
+Have ideas or feedback? [share them on our UserVoice site, so others can vote up your proposals](http://resizer.uservoice.com).

+7. Ready to go live?
+Get the [Performance Edition](/plugins/editions/performance), which includes [disk caching](/plugins/diskcache) and several other invaluable plugins.
+This project requires my full-time attention (and part-time help from others), so please support it by purchasing [a paid edition](/buy) or [an all-inclusive support contract](/support/contracts).

+8. Add [third-pary plugins](/docs/wrappers) and contribute your own:
+	* Use [Ben Foster's Fluent API](https://github.com/benfoster/ImageResizer.FluentExtensions) instead of building query strings with the `Instructions` class
+	* Want a UI for ImageResizer?
+[Try StudioJS](https://github.com/nathanaeljones/studiojs)
+	* Responsive web design requires responsive images.
+[Check out the ResponsivePresets system](https://github.com/mindrevolution/ImageResizer-ResponsivePresets) from [marc303](https://github.com/marc303).

+Can't afford any mistakes?
+Ensure your content architecture is scalable and secure by having a **30-minute Q&A session with the author for just $70**.
+Add aided installation of 1 server or workstation for +$60, or 2 servers or workstations for +$120.
+[Find out more](/support/consult).
+Or, get [a support contract](/support/contracts) that includes all of the above *and* licenses for everything.